BiblicalStory/LIRF-BASEMAP250722/OBS_AR_FT_PERM/(AIS) Argument of Matthew.md

 **Discourse 3 (13): Parables of the Kingdom**

-- **Sower:** The Word/Seed (fulfilled in Jesus) meets different soils; persecution and worldly cares choke many, but good soil bears fruit.
+- **Sower:** The Word/Seed (from the OT, fulfilled in Jesus, then later carried by the apostles) meets different soils; persecution and worldly cares choke many, but good soil bears fruit.

 - **Wheat & Tares:** Seeds of the Woman and Serpent grow side by side until judgment.